phalcon-orphanage/docs/zh/reference/phql.rst

 Some things to keep in mind when using PHQL:

 * Classes are case-sensitive, if a class is not defined with the same name as it was created this could lead to an unexpected behavior in operating systems with case-sensitive file systems such as Linux.
-* Correct charset must be defined in the connection to bind parameters with success
+* Correct charset must be defined in the connection to bind parameters with success.
-* Aliased classes aren't replaced by full namespaced classes since this only occurs in PHP code and not inside strings
+* Aliased classes aren't replaced by full namespaced classes since this only occurs in PHP code and not inside strings.
-* If column renaming is enabled avoid using column aliases with the same name as columns to be renamed, this may confuse the query resolver
+* If column renaming is enabled avoid using column aliases with the same name as columns to be renamed, this may confuse the query resolver.

 .. _SQLite: http://en.wikipedia.org/wiki/Lemon_Parser_Generator